Vaish003/Internship_Tasks/README.md

 2. Open login.html in any web browser.
 3. To register a new account, click "Create Account" (or "Signup") shown on login page.
 4. After signup, you can return to the login page using the link provided.

+  ## Task 3 :
+This project contains a simple Card Section + Record Table Layout using HTML and CSS.
+It includes two main pages:

+cards_table.html – For html code
+style.css – For decoration alignment purpose

+## Technologies Used
+HTML
+CSS

+## 📖 How to Use
+Download or copy the project folder.
+Open cards_table.html in any web browser.
+Open css file from style.css
+Open Image folder for image refference